iScsc/iscsc.fr/README.md

 **This website is still in development and should not be deployed at the moment**

 ## MERN
-The tech stack I choose for this web application is MERN with:
+The tech stack I chose for this web application is MERN with:
 - MongoDB for the database
 - Express for the API
 - React for the frontend